derekhe/3DMtoMSFS/README.md

   * [ ] Go find scenery in prefered Photogrammetry viewer and consider hiding any text/labels
   * [ ] Once found and in 3D, in RenderDoc, click ```Capture Frame(s) Immediately```
   * [ ] **Return to Google Chrome and 'wiggle' the view a bit in the map to ensure good capture of data in RenderDoc**
-  * [ ] Double click on the capture thumbnail and ensure you see at least 3 color passs in the Event Broswer, but no more than 4
+  * [ ] Double click on the capture thumbnail and ensure you see at least 3 color passes in the Event Broswer, but no more than 4
   * [ ] ```File``` -> ```Save Capture As``` -> give filename and save somehwere sensible, but not in scenery project folder area
   * [ ] Close RenderDoc